Get the newsletter.

 Notes

-This Irish soda bread, or spotted dog, is best eaten on the day you bake it (preferably warm from the oven), but will freeze well if you'd like to make it in advance.
+This Irish soda bread, or spotted dog, is best eaten on the day you bake it (preferably warm from the oven), served with good Irish butter and jam.
+But will freeze well if you'd like to make it in advance.

 • 5 stars